 If you can’t pay your bill because of financial hardship, your home phone service provider can only disconnect you after they’ve done the following:

-If a door-to-door representative convinced you to sign a phone or internet contract in your home, you may be able to cancel the contract:
+If a door-to-door representative persuaded you to sign a phone or internet contract in your home, you may be able to cancel the contract:

 If the service provider refuses to cancel the service, contact the Telecommunications Industry Ombudsman (TIO).